kjran/pairwise_corr_analysis/README.md

 # pairwise_corr_analysis

-This code was written by Aaditya V. Rangan, Professor at Courant Institute of Mathematical Studies at New York University.
+This code was written by Aaditya V. Rangan, Associate Professor at the Courant Institute of Mathematical Studies at New York University.